 To disable software breakpoints while using JTAG, add an extra argument

 -c 'set ESP_FLASH_SIZE 0' to the start of the OpenOCD command line, see OpenOCD Configuration Variables.

 For the same reason, the ESP-IDF app may fail bootloader verification of app signatures, when this option is enabled and a software breakpoint is set.

 The ESP32-WROOM series of modules come pre-flashed with AT firmware.
 This firmware configures the pins GPIO12 to GPIO15 as SPI slave interface, which makes using JTAG impossible.

 To make JTAG available, build new firmware that is not using pins GPIO12 to GPIO15 dedicated to JTAG communication.
 After that, flash the firmware onto your module.
-See also Do not use JTAG pins for something else.
+See also Can JTAG Pins be Used for Other Purposes?.

 In case you encounter a problem with OpenOCD or GDB programs itself and do not find a solution searching available resources on the web, open an issue in the OpenOCD issue tracker under https://github.com/espressif/openocd-esp32/issues.

 In issue report provide details of your configuration: